Free Legal Assistance

 The Lawyer in the Library Program is a countywide service coordinated by Legal Access Alameda, the pro bono arm of the Alameda County Bar Association, and staffed by volunteer attorneys in partnership with various libraries throughout Alameda County.

 - Appointments are offered every third Tuesday of each month.

 - Appointments are by telephone.
-PLEASE INCLUDE PHONE NUMBER WITH LAST NAME WHEN REGISTERING.
+PLEASE INCLUDE PHONE NUMBER WITH FIRST NAME WHEN REGISTERING.

 - Each registrant will have a 15 to 20 minute confidential consultation with a member of the Alameda County Bar Association.